AlviRownok/Chess_Knight_Paths/README.md

 docker run -p 8501:8501 --rm knight-paths-app
 ```

+**Access the App**

+After running the Docker container, you can access the Streamlit app in your browser at [http://localhost:8501](http://localhost:8501).

 **Note**: On Windows, you may need to adjust the volume mount path.

 ---